-LGBTI+ in Copenhagen
+The ultimate guide to the LGBTI+ environment in Copenhagen

 Rainbow families are part of everyday life in Copenhagen, where the world’s first legalised same-sex partnership took place.